micronDLA/SDK/README.md

 ## After training a neural network

-After training a neural network with PyTorch, you model is ready for use in Micron DLA SDK.
+After training a neural network with PyTorch, your model is ready for use in Micron DLA SDK.
 Please refer to the SDK manual for use with FWNDXT products.

 # 3. Getting started Inference on Micron DLA hardware

 This tutorial will teach you how to run inference on hardware.
 We will use a neural network pre-trained on ImageNet.
-The program will process an image and return the top-5 classification of the image.
+The program will process an image and return the top-5 classifications of the image.
 A neural network trained for an object categorization task will output a probability vector.
 Each element of the vector contains the probability to its correspondent category that is listed in a categories file.
 In this tutorial you will need: